crawfo/vba-midi-file/README.md

 # vba-midi
-A set of classes, functions, and methods for reading and writing MIDI files from Excel.
+A set of classes, functions, and methods for reading and writing MIDI files from Excel written in VBA.